ipyker/hexo-next-theme/README.md

 1. Install [[node.js]](https://nodejs.org/en/)
 2. Install [[git]](https://git-scm.com/)
 3. clone  repository to local
-3. RUN `npm install hexo --save`to load node_modules
+3. Enter next-template directory RUN `npm install hexo --save`to load node_modules

 ## Custom configuration items
 After the next theme is downloaded, in addition to the content update described in the above `Directory`, the user also needs to change some of his own additional information.